 A Chipotle restaurant in Michigan becomes the first in the chain to unionize

-A Chipotle restaurant in Lansing, Michigan voted Thursday to unionize, making it the first of the chain's nearly 3,000 locations to do so.
+A Chipotle restaurant in Lansing, Mich., voted Thursday to unionize, making it the first of the chain's nearly 3,000 locations to do so.

 The employees are seeking improved schedules and higher wages, and first filed for a union election July 5.